NishikiChisato/Lua-notes/notes/hashtable.md

 ```

 According the implication of this array, function `countint` used to distrubuting(apply ceil of log2 to) a integer key to proper index of `nums`
-Note that the return value of `numusearray` and `numusehash` both represent the number of key(irrespective its type) in array and hash part, but under the hook, `numusehash` only accumulate integer key and store result in `nums` and `na`.
+Note that the return value of `numusearray` and `numusehash` both represent the number of key(irrespective its type) in array and hash part, but under the hood, `numusehash` only accumulate integer key and store result in `nums` and `na`.
 Now, we have known meaning of each variables. `na` is the number of keys in all table and `nums` is the distribution of each integer key.
 We pass these two variables to `computesizes` to calculate the new size of **array part**, which should satify has the half integer keys should goes into new array part.
 Note that we pass by reference of `na` to `computesizes`, so it will assign it to the number of integer goes to array part.